pholophus/near-tutorial-guest-book/NEAR-STAKE-Pool-Ground.md

+Original tutorial can get from here #https://learn.figment.io/tutorials/stake-pool-contract

+The agenda for this tutorial is:
 1. Show you the benefits that the OysterPack SMART STAKE pool provides
 2. Show you how to deploy and use the STAKE pool contract as a **Validator**
 3. Show you how to use the STAKE pool contract as a **Staker**